bbennett7/bbennett7.github.io/_posts/2019-05-18-the_importance_of_staying_d-r-y.markdown

 ---
 layout: post
-title:      "The importance of staying dry"
+title:      "The importance of staying DRY"
 date:       2019-05-18 15:38:01 -0400
 permalink:  the_importance_of_staying_d-r-y
 ---